 Choose a color or two from your logo, maybe a lighter or darker variation on one of these colors, then a white or off-white neutral and black or dark gray neutral, and you should be able to do plenty with those colors.
 If you’re building your own website, you can play around with colors on your staging or trial site and get a better sense of how each color will look in action.

-Fonts can be handled like your color palette — it’s great to figure out font styling or a font pairing before you start building, but you can also play around with fonts and font pairings on your staging or trial site to see what looks good in the website context overall.
+Fonts can be handled like your color palette — it’s great to figure out font styling or a font pairing before you start building your website, but you can also play around with fonts and font pairings on your staging or trial site to see what looks good in the website context overall.
 If you’re building on Squarespace, you can check out their Font Packs for ideas and to get a sense of how serif and sans serif fonts look together.

 Your website designer might include font selection as part of their package, so always ask, especially if perusing fonts doesn’t sound like a fun time.